 These clinics are held at various locations across Salford.
 If you would like any further information or to reserve a place on any of Salford integrated diabetes teams education groups, please phone them on 0161 206 8802 or email email@example.com.

 Nutrition and Dietetic Service

 Following this, patients can attend the food-focused 2½ hour workshop-style session called I Have Type 2 Diabetes - What Can I Eat?
-This session takes a practical look at helpful and harmful food choices for diabetes.
+This session takes a practical look at helpful food choices for diabetes.